 While enthusiasm for the learning content might ebb and flow, your smile, laughter, and conversation will engage students every time they walk through your classroom door.

 Use in-class games, quizzes, or gamified learning programs to engage students with friendly competition.
-For example, Live Mathletics allows students to test their mathematical skills against peers in their class or around the globe in real time.
+For example, Live Mathletics (a feature in Mathletics) allows students to test their mathematical skills by competing in 60-second quizzes against peers in their class or around the globe in real time.

 “Friendly” is the keyword here.
 Make sure competitive activities are low stakes and put the emphasis on learning instead of winning.